hakuhodo-technologies/scope-rl/experiments/README.md

 Haruka Kiyohara, Ren Kishimoto, Kousuke Kawakami, Ken Kobayashi, Kazuhide Nakata, Yuta Saito.<br>
 **Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning**<br>
-[link]() (a preprint coming soon..)
+[link]() (a preprint is coming soon..)

 If you find this code useful in your research then please cite:
 ```
 @article{kiyohara2023towards,
   title={Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning},
   author={Kiyohara, Haruka and Kishimoto, Ren and Kawakami, Kosuke and Kobayashi, Ken and Nataka, Kazuhide and Saito, Yuta},
-  journal = {A github repository},
+  journal = {A GitHub repository},
   pages = {xxx--xxx},
   year = {2023},
 }
 ```

 ## Setting
-We use continuous control benchmarks such as Reacher, InvertedPendulum, Hopper, and Swimmer from Gym-Mujuco and discrete controls such as CartPole, MountainCar, and Acrobot from Gym-Classic Control.
+We use continuous control benchmarks such as Reacher, InvertedPendulum, Hopper, and Swimmer from Gym-Mujoco and discrete controls such as CartPole, MountainCar, and Acrobot from Gym-Classic Control.

 ## Compared Off-Policy Estimators
 In the benchmark experiment, we evaluate the estimation performance of the following OPE estimators.